jimdigriz/debian-mssp4/README.md

  * opening the lid, does not trigger a resume
  * need to improve power saving
      * need to turn off the keyboard backlight when suspending
-     * CPU cannot go lower than C2 sleep state otherwise it causes the GPU whilst modeset'ing to black out the screen and crash the system
      * there is no true [S3 'suspend to RAM']((http://acpi.sourceforge.net/documentation/sleep.html))
          * the DSDT wraps S3 in a conditional which is false so is not available
          * the laptops excessive battery use, including in Windows too, is due to when sleeping it actually sleeps in the much more battery hungry S1 state